Combining Broad and Narrow Case Definitions in Matched Case-Control Studies: Firearms in the Home and Suicide Risk: Power of Sensitivity Analysis and Design Sensitivity

-In our application, it is plausible that \eqref{eq: increase power} holds because the probability of suicide at home if having firearms at home is arguably higher among the subjects whose suicide are attributable to having firearms at home, compared to that among the always-cases.
-Therefore, leveraging the narrow case definition may increase the power of sensitivity analysis, and thus strengthen the causal conclusion against unmeasured confounding.

 We can use Figure \ref{fig: 2} to understand \eqref{eq: increase power}.
-In Figure \ref{fig: 2}, the left panel is the case allocation when all the subjects are untreated, the right panel is the case allocation when all the subjects are treated.
+In Figure \ref{fig: 2}, the left panel is the case allocation for all the subjects when untreated (no firearms at home), the right panel is the case allocation for all the subjects when treated (with firearms at home).
 Figure \ref{fig: 2} shows that in expectation, $ h_{NN} $ narrow cases, $ h_{MM} $ marginal cases, and $ h_{RR} $ referents are not affected by the treatment.
 Assuming the case monotonicity, the treatment moves $ h_{MN} $ marginal cases to be narrow cases, $ h_{RN} $ referents to be narrow cases, and $ h_{RM} $ referents to be marginal cases.
 Then \eqref{eq: increase power} holds when

 The above power analysis results are quite intuitive.
 With all the other parameters fixed, if $ \Theta $ is small, i.e., the bias due to restricting to the narrow cases matched sets is small, then the narrow case test will likely have higher power.
 On the other hand, if $ \Theta $ is large, i.e., the bias due to restricting to the narrow cases matched sets is large, then the broad case test will likely have higher power.
 In many applications, it would be difficult to know this before examining the data.
 It is in these situations that using the Bonferroni method to combine the broad and narrow case definitions is especially attractive, because the combined procedure has the larger of the two design sensitivities for the two individual tests.
 It is easy to see this fact.
 The combined test uses the smaller of the two p-values from the individual tests multiplied by 2.
 For any fixed $ \Theta $, if the sensitivity parameter $ \Gamma $ is below $ \tilde\Gamma_b $ and $ \tilde\Gamma_n $, then the smaller of the two p-values will tend to zero as $ I \rightarrow \infty$ and thus the p-value from the combined test will tend to zero.
 This justifies that the combined test will have power approaching one to reject $ H_0 $ for $ \Gamma<\max(\tilde{\Gamma}_b, \tilde{\Gamma}_n) $.
 For the other direction, if $ \Gamma> \max(\tilde{\Gamma}_b, \tilde{\Gamma}_n)$, then both p-values will tend to one as $I\rightarrow \infty $ so the combined test will also have power approaching zero.